how to fix dimples in resin cover

 When the resin and hardener are not thoroughly and uniformly mixed, the curing process becomes inconsistent, leading to areas of the resin hardening at different rates.
 This can cause dimples, streaks, or cloudiness in the finished piece.

-To avoid mixing errors and their associated imperfections, resin crafters must follow precise measurement ratios, mix the components slowly and meticulously, and use proper techniques like scraping the sides and bottom of the mixing container to ensure a homogenous blend.
+To avoid mixing errors and their associated imperfections, resin crafters must follow precise measurement ratios.

 By doing so, the resin will cure more evenly, reducing the risk of dimples and other irregularities in the final product.